pierandread/r-test/README.md

 * `npm run test:e2e` to open the cypress tests utility.
 If you had not run `npm start`, use `npm run test:e2e:start`.

+## Improvements/Known bugs/Work in progress

+* Improvement: The slider is written in pure Css and its depending by the width of the Movie container.
+Todo: link the different files to make use of the Css media queries to make height responsive (at current status only the width is).
+* Bug: `npm test` it's warning us that *An update to Component inside a test was not wrapped in act(...).* for all the components that are updating the state with UseEffect: to fix.
+* Improvement: errors mananement inside the single components.
+* Improvement: possible improvement of the generic style to be more similar to the company website.

+## Extra thoughts and decision process

+Follow the [additional information](./Additional-information.md) file to explore more my decisional process and the structure of the application :).

 ## Built with

 * [React](https://reactjs.org/) - Front end library for building user interfaces.